CS591-final-Group5/BankATM/README.md

 3. To avoiding losing money, please withdrawal all your balance/sell all your stocks before close a account.
 4. If you have a securities account that could do stock business, the sum of balance of all your savings accounts should be no less than 2500$.
 5. Transfer can only happen between savings account and securities account.
 And you can't violate tip_4.
 Meanwhile, only savings account that has no less than 5000 can transfer money to a securities account.
-6. About charging fee:
+6. About charging fee and pay interest:
-   -  open/close an account (1$)
+   -  open/close an account (charge 1$)
+      - ex: If you open a new account, the default balance will be -1$
    -  checking transaction
       -   When you click on opntion "Transactions/Display transactions", the system charges you 1$.
+The system will select a account randomly and decrease its balance.
+If you haven't done any transaction, the system won't charge any fee.
+   -  withdrawal (charge 1$)
-   -  withdrawal (1$)
+      -   When you withdrawal 100$, you will only get 99$.
-7. About interest
    -  charge 1$/day for accounts that once requested a loan
       -   No matter how much money and how many times you requested, the system only charges you 1$ per day.
-   -  the system award 1$/day on savings accounts that has more than 5000$
+   -  pay interrst: the system award 1$/day on savings accounts that has more than 5000$